 There are many variables that make us up as humans.
 Sex, gender, race, religion, ability status, and employment status, to mention just a few.
-Inclusive research is where we focus on minority groups or situations such as those with impairments, those of a specific market, or a niche location.
-Using this technique, we uncover their worlds, goals, needs, and wants when it comes to our designs.
+Inclusive research focuses on minority groups or situations such as those with impairments, those of a specific market, or a niche location.
+Using this technique, we uncover their worlds, goals, needs, and wants to inform our design decisions.

-Accessibility is one part of inclusive design, with inclusive research expanding to encompass as many people as possible.
+Accessibility is one part of the larger conversation of inclusive design, with inclusive research expanding to encompass as many people as possible.
 Inclusive design incorporates strategies or non-functional requirements like localization, internationalization, or situational.

-Accessibility focuses on impairments, localization, and internationalization focus on those from other cultures and situational research focuses on problems specific to circumstances and environments.
-Think of someone trying to use an app when shopping while one hand holds a basket and the other is occupied putting products into the basket.
+Accessibility focuses on impairments.
+Localization and internationalization focus on the impacts of culture, while situational research focuses on problems specific to circumstances and environments (think of someone trying to use an app when shopping while one hand holds a basket and the other is occupied putting products into the basket).

 Being inclusive during inclusive research starts before the user steps foot into your office or joins your online call.
 Being prepared for any research gets us off on the right foot for building rapport with users.

-But the key is to focus on the needs, not the problems.
+The key is to focus on the needs, not the problems.
 Most of the time, we don’t need to know what impairment someone has.
 What do they need to be best supported in our study?
 This question accommodates everyone and doesn’t just focus on impairments.
-Now you will know if someone needs guidance from reception, whether they need a translator or to bring their child along to the session.
+Now, you'll know if someone needs guidance from reception, whether they need a translator or to bring their child along to the session.

-We, as researchers and designers are more often than not the experts in such niche areas, and often experts are not consulted for projects.
-This problem usually stems from budget restraints or wanting to learn by yourselves.
-We’ve done research before, so how hard can this be?
+Researchers and designers are often the experts in such niche areas, and it's unfortunate how often experts aren't consulted for projects.
+This problem usually stems from a department's budget restraints or teams wanting to learn how to do studies themselves.

 The ideal situation is to collaborate with others who understand context, as they can predict what users will need and communicate with participants.